beanhatesbeans/bean-dotfiles/README.md

-i don't have all of my configs in here yet, i'm cleaning everything up so it isn't as embarassing to have public. everything in here probably fucking sucks so use at your own risk.
+i don't have all of my configs in here yet, i'm cleaning everything up so it isn't as embarassing to have public. everything in here probably fucking sucks so use at your own risk. these also won't ever have more features/stuff than i need, so if you're looking for like a full desktop environment then look for dotfile repos that are actually meant to be used by lots of different people.

 subdirectories have their own readme files with build instructions (only suckless for now)